tallamjr/tallamjr.github.io/src/blog/2016/matlab-r-julia-notebooks.md

 ---

-# Multilingual Notebooks: A Polyglot's Playground"
+# Multilingual Notebooks: A Polyglot's Playground

 __This is the story of how we managed to completely rebuild client-side search, delivering a significantly better user experience while making it faster and